 Arturo Falaschi ICGEB Postdoctoral Fellowships for Developing Countries

-International Centre for Genetic Engineering and Biotechnology (ICGEB) of the Open University, UK is inviting applications for postdoctoral fellowship at the ICGEB laboratories located in Trieste and Monterotondo (Italy), New Delhi (India) and Cape Town (South Africa).
+International Centre for Genetic Engineering and Biotechnology (ICGEB) of the Open University, UK is inviting applications for the postdoctoral fellowship at the ICGEB laboratories located in Trieste and Monterotondo (Italy), New Delhi (India) and Cape Town (South Africa).
 Applicants must be nationals of an ICGEB member state and may not apply for fellowships to be undertaken in the country of their origin.
 Italian/Indian/South African nationals who are resident abroad may apply for fellowships to ICGEB Trieste/New Delhi/Cape Town respectively and must provide evidence that they are working/living abroad.
 The application deadlines are 31 March and 30 September.

 Masters Scholarships for Bhutanese Students